mbeddr/mps-platform-docs/src/doc/docs/platform_essentials/interpreter.md

 ![evaluator of literals concept](literals_evaluator.png){width="600px"}

 The right side contains an expression or a block and must return a value.
 The *node* expression refers to the currently evaluated expression.
 A few expressions start with *#*.
 Their corresponding short descriptions explain them.
 Use the *#->* expression to call functions (search for usages globally).
 The right side can return a Java object (including null) or call another interpreter with one of the #-expressions.
 Another interesting expression is the *env* expression.
 Use this array to save values for other evaluators.
 The key must be a node.
 If you don't have a node, you can use a helper class with static dummy nodes as keys.
-An example could be a dot expression where the operation needs to access the operand, e.g., `"hello".startswith("he")`. `startswith()` is the operation, `"hello"` is the operand:
+An example could be a dot expression where the operation needs to access the operand, for example, `"hello".startswith("he")`. `startswith()` is the operation, `"hello"` is the operand:

 ![evaluator of startswith concept](startswith_evaluator.png)